ctjdr/vscode-apprt-bundles/README.md

 ## Using the extension

-1. Install the extionson
-2. Reload VS Code
+1. Install the extension, either via Marketplace or downloading the `vsix` extension file release from this site.
-3. Open a `manifest.json` file
+2. Open a `manifest.json` file

-Then press CTRL+Space to get code-suggest and auto-complete or hover over a property to get documention hints.
+3. press CTRL+Space to get code-suggest and auto-complete or hover over a property to get documention hints.

 ## Further ideas